A Change in Plans

 "We don't have access nor can we make the weapons from my universe to give us an advantage in battle.
 Adriana and I have looked at the different weapons we can use.
 We've tested and measured their effectiveness.
 From field tests, we have found for firearms that a mix of AP, HE and incendiary ammo is effective in taking out vampires.
 We– Yes?
 You have a question?"

-"What is AP?" asked the extremely confused looking potential.
+"What's AP?" asked an extremely confused looking Potential.

 "That means that the bullet can go through metal."

 With the briefing ending, Buffy, Giles and Faith approached Michael.
 They observed his briefing, but had kept their questions and concerns to themselves until he was finished.
 They didn't want to air any differences in public.
 As they approached the Spartan, the look of frustration on his face was painfully obvious.
 They were all worried how he would take their concerns.

 Giles didn't waste any time to start off, "Michael, I understand what you are trying to do, but is this the right approach for them?
 You want to wage a conventional war against The First and its followers…!
 Is that even possible?
 You're a professional soldier while these Potentials are only girls… young women.
 They're not professional soldiers, and you may expect too much from them… from us."

 Buffy nodded in agreement while quickly adding, "Giles is right.
 We have to prepare, but is giving guns to these girls to fight The First the answer?"